-How do you register for the test?
+How do you register?

-How is the PSAT scored?
+How is the test scored?

-How do you prepare for the PSAT?
+How do you prepare?